 Here and in the following we call ``dimer'' a pair of spins in a singlet state, and note it:

-For all $J_2/J_1 > (J_2/J_1 )_c $, the ground-states are products of dimers, dressed by fluctuations of valence bonds, dimer long-ranged order persists in all the range of parameters.
-This model has gapful excitations which can be described as pairs of scattering spin-$\frac{1}{2}$ solitons separating the two exact ground-states\cite{ss81} (these fractionalized excitations are specific of the 1D chain).
+For all $J_2/J_1 > (J_2/J_1 )_c $, the ground states are products of dimers, dressed by fluctuations of valence bonds, dimer long-range order persists in all the range of parameters.
+This model has gapful excitations which can be described as pairs of scattering spin-$\frac{1}{2}$ solitons separating the two exact ground states\cite{ss81} (these fractionalized excitations are specific of the 1D chain).

-The Heisenberg chain with alternating strong and weak bonds (Spin Peierls instability), has indeed a unique ground-state where the dimers are mainly located on the strong bonds.
+The Heisenberg chain with alternating strong and weak bonds (Spin Peierls instability), has indeed a unique ground state where the dimers are mainly located on the strong bonds.
 In that case, the spin-$\frac{1}{2}$ excitations are confined by the underlying potential and the true excitations are gapful integer magnons~(\cite{nt97a,asrp99} and refs. therein).
 It is an explicit VBC.

-A two-leg ladder with AF rung exchange has also a unique VBC ground-state and gapped magnons as excitations.\cite{dr96} On the other hand Nersesyan and Tsvelik\cite{nt97,km98} have proposed an example of frustrated ladder, with a spontaneously dimerized ground-state, and gapful excitations.
-Excitations of this last model are identified as pairs of singlet and triplet domain walls connecting the two ground-states, they form a continuum.
+A two-leg ladder with AF rung exchange has also a unique VBC ground state and gapped magnons as excitations.\cite{dr96} On the other hand Nersesyan and Tsvelik\cite{nt97,km98} have proposed an example of frustrated ladder, with a spontaneously dimerized ground state, and gapful excitations.
+Excitations of this last model are identified as pairs of singlet and triplet domain walls connecting the two ground states, they form a continuum.

-As can be seen from this rapid and non exhaustive enumeration, VBC ground-states are relatively frequent in frustrated one-dimensional spin-$\frac{1}{2}$ models.
-All these systems are gapful but the excitations could be of different nature emerging as modes (associated to integer spin excitations) or continuum of pairs of excitations that could be fractionalized (it is then specific of one dimensional systems) or not.
+As can be seen from this rapid and non exhaustive enumeration, VBC ground states are relatively frequent in frustrated one-dimensional spin-$\frac{1}{2}$ models.
+All these systems are gapful but the excitations could be of different nature emerging as modes (associated to integer spin excitations) or continuum of pairs of excitations that could be fractionalized (it is then specific of one-dimensional systems) or not.